-Clark County participates in the Nevada Public Employees' Retirement System, which was 76% funded as of June 30, 2015.
+The county contributes to the Public Employees Retirement System of the State of Nevada (PERS), a cost-sharing, multiemployer, noncontributory, defined benefit public employee retirement plan administered by PERS to provide retirement benefits, death benefits, and disability benefits to their beneficiaries.
+The county made its full annual required pension contribution in 2016 and the PERS plan was 75% funded as of June 30, 2016.
 We note that related entities, the expenditures of which are not accounted for as part of the county's governmental expenditures, fund a portion of the pension contributions.
 Clark County and its component units provide OPEBs to retirees through five benefit plans, and the county addresses these OPEB costs through pay-as-you-go financing.
-We understand that the county established a separate trust fund in fiscal 2014 and contributed \$83 million during fiscal 2015.
-Actuarial studies for all of the county's OPEB plans show the county has minimally funded its \$975 million actuarial accrued liability.
+We understand that the county established a separate trust fund in fiscal 2014, and combined trust assets totaled \$90 million in fiscal 2016.
+Although we consider the county's overall pension and OPEB obligation relatively large, the funded ratio and carrying charges have improved in recent years, largely due to the state increasing contribution rates and the county overfunding OPEB benefits through a separate trust.